Srinoid/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 }
 </code></pre>

-This way the developer can use his own methods and code inside the Application class.
+This way you can use your own methods and code inside the Application class.

-If the developer decides to extend the Application class instead of PhotoPickerPlusApp he must copy the all the code below:
+If you decide to extend the Application class instead of PhotoPickerPlusApp you must copy the all the code below:

 <pre><code>
 public class PhotoPickerPlusTutorialApp extends Application {